What is SCORM and How to Use it in WordPress LMS

 2. Test and quiz results

-3. Specific answers given by students
+3. Specific answers are given by students

 4. Pages that people view, and the time they spend on the page